-In search of a deal with a visit to three Dublin markets at Blackrock, Dún Laoghaire and Mother Redcap's in Christchurch.
+In search of a deal with a visit to three Dublin markets at Blackrock, Dún Laoghaire and Mother Redcap's.

 'Head to Toe' presenter Pat O'Mahony is given a tour of three Dublin markets by former ‘Jo-Maxi' reporter and singer with the band A House, Susan Kavanagh, a self confessed market fanatic.